dotlang/language/README.md

 **Notes**

 1. There is no implicit and automatic casting in the language.
 2. Casting is mostly used to cast between a union and it's internal type (Example 2) or between named and equal unnamed type (Example 4 and 5).
 3. If function expects a named type, you cannot pass an equivalent unnamed type.
 4. Similarly, when a function expects an unnamed type, you cannot pass a named type with same underlying type.
 5. Another usage of casting is to cast between `int` and `float` and `char` (Example 1).
+6. When casting for union types, you get two outputs: Target type and a boolean flag indicating whether cast was successful.

 # Functions